enofex/naikan/README.md

 docker-compose up -d
 ```

-Visit the [Naikan](https://naikan.io) for configuration documentation.
+Visit the [Naikan](https://naikan.io) for configuration documentation and more information.

 ## Modules
 The Naikan Project is a software that consists of four modules: naikan-test, naikan-model, naikan-maven-plugin and naikan.